K-pop girl group Le Sserafim's debut album breaks chart record within a day

 Le Sserafim, an anagram of "I'm fearless", held their first press conference at Jangchung Gymnasium in Seoul on Monday.

 They unveiled four South Korean members - Chae-won, Yun-jin, Garam and Eun-chae - and two Japanese members, Sakura and Kazuha.
-Chae-won and Sakura were from disbanded girl group IZ*ONE.
+Chae-won and Sakura are from disbanded girl group Iz*One.
 Their ages range from 15 to 24.

-Expectations for Le Sserafim are high as Hybe's founder and chairman Bang Si-hyuk, widely regarded as the mastermind behind BTS, executively produced Le Sserafim's debut album.
+Expectations for Le Sserafim are high as Hybe's founder and chairman Bang Si-hyuk, widely regarded as the mastermind behind BTS, was the executive producer of Le Sserafim's debut album.